matt-pearson29/just-gym/README.md

 PAGES](https://matt-pearson29.github.io/just-gym/).

-The differences between the development site and the deployed site are, . the Nav bar is now a dropdown toggler instead of a toggler bar.
+The differences between the development site and the deployed site are,
+ - the Nav bar is now a dropdown toggler instead of a toggler bar.
- . the about section is now overlayed on the hero image and the opening time are on the footer.
+ - the about section is now overlayed on the hero image and the opening time are on the footer.
- . the membership form fields have been made smaller.
+ - the membership form fields have been made smaller.

 ## CREDITS

 ### Images

 The images for the site were obtained from:
- .
-Pexels
+ - Pexels
- .
-Pixabay
+ - Pixabay
- .
-Blank-calendar
+ - Blank-calendar
 All images are stock images and free for commercial use.

 ### Acknowledgements

+It gives me great pleasure to thank __Precious ijege__ for his direction and encourgment throughout this project.
+It also gives me great pleasure to thank the __Code instatute__ for giving me the abbility to carry out such a project.